 Georgia born.
 New Jersey bred.
 Texas made.

 I excelled in high school in sports, math, and science.
 I was an all-conference, county, and state soccer player, recruited heavily by colleges in the Northeast.
-But as college time came around I wanted to do what made me happiest, and what I felt I could be the BEST at, not just another average joe.
-So I dropped my athletic pursuits and got serious about filmmaking and photography.
-And here I am now.
-My biography is not fully written yet, I still have a lot to do to fill these pages.
+But as college time came around I wanted to do what made me happiest, and what I felt I could be the BEST at, not just another Average Joe.
+So I dropped my athletic pursuits and got serious about filmmaking and photography, and here I am now.

 Other Academic Interests